Full-time: 3 years, Part-time: 5 years †

 Primarily in the East Midlands, the settings for practice-based learning range from the NHS and social services to the private and voluntary sectors.
 You’ll experience how occupational therapists work with people in different age groups and with different physical and mental health concerns.
 This builds the optimum range of skills for becoming a qualified practitioner and helps you make more informed decisions about your future career direction.

-During your practice-based learning, you’ll be supported by qualified occupational therapists who are trained to assess and develop your practical skills.
+We organise all three placements for you so we can ensure you’ll be supported by qualified occupational therapists who are trained to assess and develop your practical skills.

 An inspiring learning environment

 We offer superb training facilities for practical sessions in realistic settings.
 They include an NHS standard six-bed hospital ward and a rehabilitation kitchen.

 We have also invested in latest technology so that you can benefit from a variety of virtual and immersive environments which will enrich your learning experience.

 You’ll be inspired by a dedicated and highly skilled teaching team.
 They are all registered and experienced occupational therapists who can give you insights into the many different aspects of the profession.
 Throughout your studies you’ll benefit from the support of a personal tutor too.

 Our team is also research active so will keep you informed about latest thinking and trends.
 We are involved in national special interest groups and have expertise in areas such as posture management, hand therapy, mental health recovery and working with patients who have dementia.
 You could even conduct noteworthy research yourself: some students have work featured in OT News and other leading publications.